iestyn-lewis/dxpl/index.md

 * 5,026 banks of 32 patches each:  Keys, bells, brasses, basses, pads, leads, it's all in there.
 * 10,000 memory slots to store the patches you create on your DX!
 No longer are you limited to saving 32 patches.
 * 1,000 memory slots to store entire banks of patches.
 Save and recall the entire memory of your synthesizer at once!
 Perfect for live performance or building your own custom soundsets.
 * An arpeggiator with features from the Roland Jupiter-4 and Korg microKORG arpeggiators.
 The Yamaha DX series comes to life when you add an arpeggiator.
 Latch, keysplit, external and internal trigger.
+Can be used as a 64-step sequencer!
 * A MIDI velocity normalizer.
 The DX keyboards output velocities from 0-100, which limits their usefulness as MIDI controllers.
 The DXPL rescales the output velocity to 0-127 so you can use the DX as a MIDI controller and get full dynamic range from your outboard gear.

 <iframe width="720" height="480" src="https://www.youtube.com/embed/WNlZNzl1yuE?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>